-I am always happy to incorporate client provided artwork into a design if you already have artwork.
-Alternatively, I work with talented artists who can create a custom illustration for your stationery.
+I am always happy to incorporate client provided artwork into a design if you already have something you'd like to use.
+Alternatively, I work with talented artists who can create a custom illustration for you.

 Do you already have a monogram design you'd like to use?